IaM3134/APP-Mini-Project/README.md

 # APP-Mini-Project
-I have created a simple quiz hame using python
+I have created a simple quiz hame using Python and Tinker